-Happy Retirement and congratulations!
-You’ve worked hard all your life and now, it’s time to relax!
+Happy Retirement!
 Perhaps you’ve saved up for this moment.
 Are you eligible to collect Social Security?
 Maybe you have a meticulously planned-out portfolio chock-full of investments.
-Whatever the circumstance, let’s face it: seniors usually live on a fixed income.
-Subsequently, a little thriftiness can go a long way.
-A stress-free retirement can be even easier to attain if you follow these 5 tips for inexpensive senior living!
+Whatever your circumstances, the fact remains that you’re no longer working, and, a little thriftiness can go a long way.
+A stress-free retirement can be even easier to attain if you follow these 5 tips for inexpensive living!

 Downsizing in itself already has plenty of allure.
 A smaller home can mean less maintenance.
 And, less maintenance means more time for you.

 But, what else is great about downsizing?
 It’s simple.
 Selling your home and buying one that’s less expensive can put cash in your pocket.
 That money can then be used for investing to generate additional retirement cash flow.
 Alternatively, money from the sale could be used to pay off debt.